 What is viral marketing?
-Viral marketing is a a technique that uses social networks to increase brand awareness and engagement.
+Viral marketing is a technique that uses social networks to increase brand awareness and engagement.
 Ever since Hotmail achieved success with viral marketing in 1996, many others have jumped on the bandwagon.

 However, is viral marketing working right now?

 Maybe not.
 Viral marketing can sabotage your company in the upcoming year.

 How?
 You may ask.
 Even if it backfires, there’s no such thing as bad publicity, isn’t it?

 The truth is, thriving on bad publicity is the exception, not the rule.
 In this age of social media, viral marketing seems to be the ultimate goal.
 However, when faced with a barrage of ads, consumers are less likely to respond positively.
 As Pulitzer Prize-winning writer Edna Ferber puts it, “Perhaps too much of everything is as bad as too little.